 - The last age of the professional falconer as the traditional country house lifestyle disappears with The Great War.
 Falconers seek their sport further afield in the last days of Empire.

-- The modernisation of falconry, motor vehicles and falcons for Hollywood films.
+- The modernisation of falconry, the introduction of motor vehicles to replace horses and falcons used in the first Hollywood films and early wildlife photography.

 - 21st Century